 “Barzillai was a very aged man, 80 years old.
 He had provided the king with food while he stayed in Mahanaim, for he was a very wealthy man.”

 I want to introduce you to someone in the Bible that I’m guessing you know very little, if anything, about.
 His name is Barzillai.
-That’s who’s mentioned here in 2 Samuel 19:32, and he was known for providing for David’s household.
-When the rebellion against King David ended, it was Barzillai who went with David and his people to the shore of the Jordan River, where they would cross back into Judah on their way into Jerusalem.
-And at that time, he was 80 years old, and David offered Barzillai to return to Jerusalem with him, so he could return his kindness and care for his needs.
+That’s who’s mentioned here in 2 Samuel 19:32.
+And he was known for providing for David’s household.
+When the rebellion against King David ended, it was Barzillai who went with David and his people to the shore of the Jordan River.
+Where they would cross back into Judah on their way into Jerusalem.
+And at that time, he was 80 years old.
+David offered Barzillai to return to Jerusalem with him, so he could return his kindness and care for his needs.

 God, help us to care for and build up your church with generosity, and hospitality, and kindness.

 And the picture we have of Barzillai is a man with a reputation for loyalty to God, for loyalty to the king, and for kindness, hospitality, provision, and care for those around him.
-He used his wealth and his influence for the benefit of others, and in this way, he offers us a great, practically unknown picture here in the Old Testament, of loyalty, and generosity, and kindness, and devotion to God and his people.
+He used his wealth and his influence for the benefit of others.
+And in this way, he offers us a great, practically unknown picture here in the Old Testament.
+A picture of loyalty, and generosity, and kindness, and devotion to God and his people.

 When I read this story of Barzillai, I think about the body of Christ around the world, made up of individuals who very few people will ever know their names, but their loyalty to God, their generosity toward people, specifically, those with resources, who behind the scenes are using those resources to care for, provide for those in need, to build up the people of God, to spread the gospel of God.
-And in this way, for all of us to be encouraged, it’s not about having a particular name or being known for this or that, for all of us today to faithfully use the resources God has given us to glorify him, to build up others, to show kindness toward others, all ultimately for the purpose of God, for the strengthening of his people, his church, and for the spread of his glory in the world.
+And in this way, for all of us to feel encouragement.
+It’s not about having a particular name or being known for this or that.
+For all of us today to faithfully use the resources God has given us to glorify him, to build up others, to show kindness toward others, all ultimately for the purpose of God, for the strengthening of his people, his church, and for the spread of his glory in the world.

-God, we pray that just as Barzillai played his part, a significant part in 2 Samuel 19, that each of us would play the significant part you have given us to play, you’ve invited us to play, in the spread of your glory among all the nations.
-God, we pray that your grace toward us would be to great effect for your glory through us in this world, again, in small things and in big things.
+God, we pray that just as Barzillai played his part, a significant part in 2 Samuel 19:32, that each of us would play the significant part you have given us to play, you’ve invited us to play, in the spread of your glory among all the nations.
+We pray that your grace toward us would be to great effect for your glory through us in this world, again, in small things and in big things.
 In Jesus’ name, we pray.
 Amen.